danmayer/danmayer.github.com/_posts/2013-08-20-fast-prototyping-with-sinatra.md

 Following the steps above it how I start most of my Sinatra apps these days.
 Getting me up and running very quickly so that I can focus on the goals at hand and not worry about some of the initial app creation boilerplate.
 I have used this on a couple projects now and I am pretty happy with my Sinatra setup.
 I have continued to patch and evolve my base Sinatra template, and I expect it will continue to improve over time.

+I built both [blog2ebook](http://blog2ebook.picoappz.com/) and the [Code Churn](http://churn.picoappz.com/) site using Sinatra Template, if you would like to checkout some examples.

 #### Like the idea but not my Sinatra Template, Alternatives

 * [Zapnap's Sinatra Template](https://github.com/zapnap/sinatra-template)